longturn/freeciv21/docs/General/Manuals/client-manual.rst

   during LongTurn multiplayer games when you want to connect and see what a player is doing, but you cannot make any actual moves for the player.
 This works for LAN games as well.
 You can also use the server chat line and issue this command: ``/observe <player>``.
-* :guilabel:`Remove player` -- Removes the player from the list.
+* :guilabel:`Remove Player` -- Removes the player from the list.
-* :guilabel:`Take this player` -- Allows you to claim this player as your own and then when you click :guilabel:`Start` you will join the game as that player.
+* :guilabel:`Take This Player` -- Allows you to claim this player as your own and then when you click :guilabel:`Start` you will join the game as that player.
 This is a required step for LongTurn multiplayer games at the start of a new game.
 Subsequent logins to a game when you `Connect to Network Game`_ will not require another ``take`` action.
 You can also use the server chat line and issue this command:
   ``/take <player>``
-* :guilabel:`Pick nation` -- Allows you to choose the Nation of the player.
+* :guilabel:`Pick Nation` -- Allows you to choose the Nation of the player.
 See `Pick Nation`_ below.
-* :guilabel:`Set difficulty` -- Set the difficulty of the AI.
+* :guilabel:`Set Difficulty` -- Set the difficulty of the AI.
-* :guilabel:`Put on team` -- Combine players into teams.
+* :guilabel:`Put on Team` -- Combine players into teams.
-* :guilabel:`AI toggle player` -- Toggle if the player is an AI or a human.
+* :guilabel:`AI Toggle Player` -- Toggle if the player is an AI or a human.
 This is needed before you can use the ``take`` option above as players when added are AI by default.

 Nation